lukephelan/nutritionists_friend/README.md

 ## Overview

-This web application is for logging food intake and tracking nutrients.
-In addition, the application allows for logging and tracking bodyweight.
+This web application is for logging food intake and tracking nutrients. this application also allows for logging and tracking bodyweight.

 ### Technology Used